Sequence models usage as a series of events, each capturing an interaction of a customer with your product. A usage event in Sequence looks like this:

 Designing events

-Usage events are the foundation of usage-based billing, but in Sequence they are designed to carry information purely about how your customers use your product, not about how they are charged for it – the latter is the job of usage metrics and prices.
-Use as many event types and properties as needed to appropriately describe how your customers are interacting with your product, even if some of this data is not not relevant your current pricing model.
-This way, you will
+Although usage events are the foundation of usage-based billing, in Sequence they are intended to purely describe product usage, not the corresponding charges – the latter is the job of usage metrics and prices.
+Use as many event types and properties as needed to suitably describe how your customers are interacting with your product, even if some of this data is not not relevant your current pricing model.
+Some of this data may not be relevant to your billing today – that’s okay!
+Having richer events will allow to get a more comprehensive view of your usage in Sequence, unlock opportunities down the line to more easily evolve your pricing, and even test pricing changes against historical data.

-To stay flexible, define events at the most granular level possible.
-For example, if you are already tracking monthly usage at the customer level in your internal systems, you could consider uploading this aggregated data to Sequence once a month.
-This approach can be reasonable in some scenarios, but will cause friction when iterating your pricing in ways that require changes to the aggregation logic, like switching from a raw count of events to a sum of an event property, differentiating your pricing over more granular groups, or changing the billing frequency.
+As a general rule, Sequence works best if you define events at the most granular level possible, i.e. each event corresponding to an individual charge, and letting Sequence handle aggregations.
+While pre-aggregating on your end at a daily or monthly frequency can be reasonable in some scenarios, it will generally cause friction when iterating your pricing in ways that require changes to the aggregation logic, like switching from a raw count of events to a sum of an event property, differentiating your pricing over more granular groups, or changing the billing frequency.
 On the other hand, sending individual usage events helps make your usage data more generic and keep all your billing logic within Sequence, which allows you to iterate on pricing with just a few clicks in the Sequence dashboard.

 Sending events to Sequence